datawire/docker-build-wrapper/README.md

 ## Where to go from here

-See `main.go` for getting the code right, and `go.sum` for getting the dependency versions right.
+See `main.go` for getting the code right, and `go.mod.gen` for getting the dependency versions right.